Proph151Music/HCloud/README.md

 ### Installing nodectl

-HCloud also provides the ability to install **nodectl**, a management tool for blockchain nodes, on your Hetzner servers.
+HCloud also provides the ability to install **nodectl**, on your Hetzner servers.

 1. **Select a server**: Choose an existing server in your Hetzner Cloud.
-2. **Configure nodectl**: Enter necessary details like the network (mainnet, testnet, etc.), your node's username, and optional P12 file details for node management.
+2. **Configure nodectl**: Enter necessary details like the network (mainnet, integrationnet, testnet, etc.), the node username to setup, upload/import an optional P12 file.
 3. **Install nodectl**: Click the "Install nodectl" button, and HCloud will handle the rest.
 You’ll be able to monitor the installation process in the log window.

-## Contact
+## Acknowledgments

-For issues or feedback, feel free to reach out to **Proph151Music** via the repository or through Techware's support channels.
+This script was written by @Proph151Music for the Constellation Network ecosystem.
+Don't forget to tip the bar tender!

+**DAG Wallet Address for sending tips:**
+`DAG0Zyq8XPnDKRB3wZaFcFHjL4seCLSDtHbUcYq3`

 ---